 All lost, stolen or destroyed permits must be reported immediately to Public Safety and Police.
 If you find a permit you had reported lost or stolen, return it to Public Safety and Police.
 Such permits are considered revoked; a vehicle may be ticketed and towed if it displays a revoked permit.
 The college reserves the right to revoke/recall a parking permit at any time.

 Faculty/staff permits must be hung and displayed from the rearview mirror, with the number facing forward and clearly visible through the windshield.

-Temporary permits must be displayed on the left front corner of the dashboard.
+Temporary permits must be displayed on the driver's side front corner of the dashboard.

 For a motorcycle/moped, affix the parking permit to any conspicuous area of the vehicle.